Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 $ path/to/venv/bin/python (only to confirm),
 $ path/to/venv/bin/pip install numpy, etc., and
 $ path/to/venv/bin/pip install genice.
-It generates the file mh3.exyz when one goes to "genice2 CS1...".
+It generates the file mh3.exyz, for example, when one goes to "genice2 CS1...".
 (Dr. Matsumoto is the author of the Genice package).

 ### Ab-initio Siesta